nick-shaw/blackmagic-io/README.md

     has_max_fall: bool
 ```

 Used by the low-level `DeckLinkInput.capture_frame()` method.
-Contains raw frame data plus all detected metadata including HDR information.
+Contains raw frame data plus all detected metadata including timecode and HDR information.

 ### Low-Level API: DeckLinkInput Class